cheesyminecart/cheesyminecart.github.io/projects.markdown

 I built this website using the [AstroPaper](https://github.com/satnaing/astro-paper) theme in order to learn how better to use the terminal.

--  As of 17/5/25, I have written 40 articles, each covering a different aspect.
-They represent a prototypical style that I hppe to pen
+-  As of 17/5/25, I have written 40 articles, each covering a different aspect of what I'm interested in.
+Don't get me wrong, these aren't anywhere good enough to publish to magazines, but I'm hoping to use this as a jumping base for that later on.
--  You can see the website here: [](thespacer-blog.com)
+-  You can find the website here: [thespacer-blog.com](thespacer-blog.com).
+Takes are bad.
+Have fun!

 ## MindNiche - My Physics Notes' Organisation